 You can migrate sites from WordPress to ClassicPress using our ClassicPress migration plugin.

 Migrating from WordPress to ClassicPress does not touch your site content (posts, pages, CPTs, themes, plugins, uploads), anything else in your database,

 .htaccess, etc. It only replaces the core WordPress files, most of which are in the

-- Download the ClassicPress migration plugin from the plugin’s GitHub releases page (or use this direct link to the plugin’s
+- Download the latest version of the ClassicPress migration plugin from the plugin’s GitHub releases page.

 - Upload the plugin using the WordPress plugins section of your site.